 PSHE & Well Being

-In a recent inspection Ofsted concluded that the new programme contributes, ‘… very well both to pupils’ welfare and to preparing them for their future lives… with excellent provision for pupils’ spiritual, moral, social and cultural development’ and that the promotion of ‘pupils’ personal development and welfare is outstanding’ (Ofsted, 2017).
+Personal, Social, Health and Economic Education (PSHE) is delivered through specific lessons in Year 7-11.
+Each year the programme builds and develops knowledge from prior years introducing new age appropriate issues and relevant topics.
+In our last inspection Ofsted concluded that the new programme contributes, ‘… very well both to pupils’ welfare and to preparing them for their future lives… with excellent provision for pupils’ spiritual, moral, social and cultural development’ and that the promotion of ‘pupils’ personal development and welfare is outstanding’ (Ofsted, 2017).

 All of the work delivered in PSHE lessons will be enhanced by the ongoing social and emotional education that is imbedded across our curriculum and through our pastoral support system.

 As part of the ongoing reflection and planning process of PSHE we regularly consult

 students to ensure the programme meets their needs.
 Key headlines from our last survey can be found on the school website.
 We also would like to gain regular parent and carer views on PSHE and as such have an ongoing survey open for you to access at any point: https://forms.office.com/Pages/ResponsePage.aspx?id=2_KUpoUZP0y16VBbckY4oBopHpTGhmtNolfT5VNC_8tUNzBKUlgxMThQMDRCSjlWT1hWS0hMRE1ZNy4u